arungudelli/angularjswiki/content/en/httpclient/get.md

 +++

-In Angular, to get the data from the server we can make use of `HttpClient.get()` method.
+To get the data from the server we can make use of Angular `HttpClient.get()` request method.

 **`HttpClient.get()` method is an asynchronous method that performs an HTTP get request in Angular applications and returns an Observable.
 And that Observable emits the requested data when the response is received from the server.**